-Lumbar back surgery is a corrective course of action that may be recommended for lower back problems after more conservative treatments have been exhausted.
-While spinal surgery is typically seen as a last resort, the lumbar spine degenerates faster and requires surgical intervention more frequently than any other part of the spine, mainly because of the lower back’s great range of motion and heavy weight burden.
+Lumbar back surgery is a treatment that may be recommended for lower back problems after conservative treatments have been exhausted.
+While spinal surgery is typically seen as a last resort, it is sometimes necessary if several months of conservative treatment have not provided sufficient pain relief for a good quality of life.

-The lumbar spine – commonly referred to as the lower back – is comprised of the five (or in some people, six) largest vertebrae in the back.
-The lumbar segment supports the majority of a person’s body weight and the soft discs in between each vertebra support flexibility in lower back.
-Because of the daily stress placed on the lumbar spine, the risk of swollen or herniated discs is exacerbated, and these can press upon the complex system of nerves in the spine, leading to painful lower back problems.
-The most typical symptoms of lower back problems are:
+The lumbar spine typically consists of the five largest vertebrae in the back.
+The lumbar segment supports a person’s upper body weight and the soft discs in between each vertebra allow for flexibility and movement in the lower back.
+Because of the daily stress placed on the lumbar spine, the risk of developing a degenerative spine condition is increased in this section more than in the cervical (upper) or thoracic (middle) regions.

-- Chronic lower back pain, soreness, and stiffness
+- Chronic lower back pain, soreness and stiffness

 - Muscle weakness